pgdurand/BioDocumentViewer/README.md

 Basically:

 * keep in mind that you are using resources that are shared by many users around the world
-* do not overload NCBI/EBI remote serves
+* do not overload NCBI/EBI remote servers
 * retrieve sequences in batch mode using timers
-* provide your email address: NCBI or EBI can get in touch with you in case they consider your are querying too much remote services.
+* provide your email address: NCBI or EBI can get in touch with you in case they consider your are querying too much their remote services.

 More about these recommendations: [here for NCBI](https://www.ncbi.nlm.nih.gov/home/about/policies.shtml#scripting), [here for EBI](http://www.ebi.ac.uk/Tools/webservices/help/faq).